clj-easy/graal-docs/doc/testing-strategies.md

 > * Drone Cloud - ✅ limit of 64gb for x64.
 Linux only.
 >
 > I continue to experiment and will report back.

+The Graal team has stated on their Slack #native-image channel that they are working to reduce RAM usage.
+A quick test with v20.0 did not show any difference for my tests, but it is nice to know reducing RAM usage is a goal:

+> Lee Read>
+Hello folks!
+I am using native-image with the --no-server and -J-Xmx settings.
+Do any of you know of any other settings or techniques that will reduce the amount of RAM that native-image requires to do its job?
+My current use case is natively compiling an open source Clojure project's unit tests and running them.
+Because this is open source, I'd like to do this work on a free tier of a build service such as CircleCI or GitHub Actions.
+My problem is that these free tiers have less RAM available than native-image requires, in this case, to do its work.
+I am thinking that splitting the unit tests into multiple native-image runs could do the trick, but before I do that, I was wondering if anybody had some tips or tricks.

+> Vojin Jovanovic>
+We will be actively working on this in the future.
+Our goal is that projects should be able to build their tests on Travis. /cc @Codrut Stancu

+> Codrut Stancu>
+There are unfortunately no tricks.
+We're working on improving the resources consumption of the image building process, changes are expected to land in the 20.0 release

+> Lee Read>
+Much thanks for your replies.
+And also much thanks for GraalVM!
+Looking forward to changes ahead.